boennecd/rollRegres/cran-comments.md

 ## R CMD check results
 There were no WARNINGs or ERRORs.

-There is a NOTE about the package size in some cases.

 The issue on the CRAN checks due to the missing char array length arguments in the Fortran calls have been fixed.